Over Unesco World Heritage Site

 The wind picks up, in the distance the waters in the sea are buffering, the air is chilly, yet it’s around +30C and only few hundred feet above the ground.
 I think how Donatella must have felt that cold winter day of November, in her open aircraft at -40C at commercial planes altitude, solo flying to heights where no other gyroplane aviator had flown before.
 Courage is the key that opens up horizons, and she surely has it.

 The back seat I find myself in, is equipped with two floor pedals and a cloche; on Donatella’s side the cockpit with radio, compass, meters and flight instruments.
-She invites me to hold the cloche and feel its movements while she points the gyoplane towards the brown and green of terraferma, then the sunny lagoon.
+She invites me to hold the cloche and feel its movements while she points the gyroplane towards the brown and green of terra firma, then the sunny lagoon.

-When I remind myself that Donatella let me pilot her aircraft, and with her share the rising sensation of being about to meet up close the lagoon and its wonders, Donatella explains what is happening in flight: how the top and back rotors keep the gyoplane steady even in windy conditions like we find ourselves in, also to drop that idea of venturing in a loop-the-loop because the way rotors are built to work prevent the maneuver on gyroplanes, and further more that experienced aviators can descend and land the aircraft with engines off if needed.
+When I remind myself that Donatella let me pilot her aircraft, and with her share the rising sensation of being about to meet up close the lagoon and its wonders, Donatella explains what is happening in flight: how the top and back rotors keep the gyroplane steady even in windy conditions like we find ourselves in, also to drop the idea of venturing in a loop-the-loop because the way rotors are built to work prevent the maneuver on gyroplanes, and further more that experienced pilots can descend and land the aircraft with engines off if needed.

 Control back to Donatella while we are approaching the coastline of Jesolo, fly over its beaches and lighthouse upon returning to the base, the club’s airfield.
 Those few minutes of piloting she graciously offers, feel like they last a magical lifetime.
-Grateful and honored, what an unforgettable experience and most of all what an extraordinary pilot: all of the stories, all aviators, aviatrixes and pioneers of the skies, like the most beautiful of the surprises appear and take shape before my eyes.
-With great follow up sometime.
+Grateful and honored, what an unforgettable experience and most of all what an extraordinary pilot: all of the stories of aviators, aviatrixes and pioneers of the skies, like the most beautiful of the surprises appear and take shape before my eyes, with great follow up sometime.